jkeohan/bonus_lectures/AWS/API Gateway/intro-to-the-aws-api-gateway.md

 #### Testing The API

 Before we proceed to make our API public it's probably best that we test it first.
-Click on the back arrow **<- Method Exccution** and there we can click on **Test**
+Click on the back arrow **<- Method Execution** and there we can click on **Test**

 <img src="https://i.imgur.com/Vz4575X.png" />